kenwdelong/jmx-console/README.md

 JMX Console
 ===========

-This is simple JMX MBean viewer that comes in the form of a JARred web fragment.
-Building this project results in a JAR file, simply dropping that JAR file into your WEB-INF/lib directory will expose the JMX beans at the url /jmx-console.
+This is simple JMX MBean viewer that can be used in Spring Boot (Version 2) or in the form of a JARred web fragment that can be added to a WAR file (Version 1).
+Building Version 1 results in a JAR file, simply dropping that JAR file into your WEB-INF/lib directory will expose the JMX beans at the url /jmx-console.